chuaindia/leaderboard/README.md

 Create a repository, clone it in the local location.

-Following the instructions progress is made.
+Following the instructions, progress is made.

 ### Prerequisites